flaturtha/CharlieChan/_novels/and-sudden-death.md

 Find out in this breath-taking mystery set against a pre-World War II scenario of international intrigue, greed, revenge and murder.

-But it today and discover for yourself why **AND&nbsp;SUDDEN&nbsp;DEATH** is still a favorite read of murder mystery fans 75 years after it was first serialized as **HOMICIDE&nbsp;HONOLULU&nbsp;BOUND** in 1939.
+Buy it today and discover for yourself why **AND&nbsp;SUDDEN&nbsp;DEATH** is still a favorite read of murder mystery fans 75 years after it was first serialized as **HOMICIDE&nbsp;HONOLULU&nbsp;BOUND** in 1939.

 <hr>
 <br>